 On December 3rd, 2018, Ulrich Strieder started his duties as the new Operations Director for the two Terex Cranes plants in Zweibrücken – Dinglerstraße and Wallerscheid.
 He will report directly to Terex Cranes Germany’s Managing Director, Thomas Schramm.

 “I am confident that with Ulrich Strieder at the helm, we’ll be able not just to continue the positive streak we’ve had at our plants, but to boost it even further.
 Mr. Strieder will be using his decades of experience to drive us forward in new ways, and accordingly will be an enormous asset to our company.
 I’am tremendously happy that we were able to get a new team member who not only has ample experience, but has also had a storied and impressive history of success throughout his career,” commented Thomas Schramm.

+Italian manufacturer Raimondi Cranes has announced the appointment of Cristian Badin as Sales Director reporting directly to Eng.
+Mauro Masetti, Chief Commercial Officer.
+Prior to his appointment at Raimondi Cranes, Cristian Badin had an extensive experience in the tower cranes business.
 “Cristian, with more than a decade of sales and business development experience in the tower cranes segment, is a hands-on, solution oriented heavy lifting professional,” said Mauro Masetti.
 “I have worked closely with him for a number of years, and throughout that time I have noted his ability to carefully address client needs with practical and effective machine solutions.”